Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

 We then expanded the created list using suggestions from OpenAI's ChatGPT (using GPT-5).
-It was chosen as it is appropriate for general-purpose text compared to other LLMs (e.g., Llama-3).
-Using zero-shot prompting, we gave as prompt the list that we created for each user right and asked for additional terms to be added.
-We asked specifically for keywords that are developer-oriented or GitHub-specific.
-The prompts employed are available in the online dataset of the work~\citep{replication}.
+Using zero-shot prompting, we gave as prompt the list that we created for each user right and asked for additional terms that are developer-oriented or GitHub-specific.
 We observed that some recommended keywords were too narrow and implementation-specific (e.g., \emph{include metadata in export} provided among the keywords for the right to data portability, \emph{block third-party data sharing} provided among the keywords for the right to restriction of processing) or would already include terms from other keywords (e.g., \emph{non-discrimination} indicated in a longer keyword).
-One of the authors (the first coder of the manual analysis of RQ2 and RQ3) revised the suggested keywords to remove such cases.
+One of the authors (the first coder of the manual analysis of RQ1 and RQ2) revised the suggested keywords to remove such cases.

 A dedicated list for the principles was also created, using the same approach but with the list created from scratch.
 The list is more limited, as there is less space for variation for the terminology of some of the principles (lawfulness, fairness and transparency, accuracy, integrity and confidentiality, accountability).
-For this reason, ChatGPT was used for enrichment only for the following principles that may be described in different ways: purpose limitation, data minimization, storage limitation.
+For this reason, ChatGPT was used for enrichment only for the following principles: purpose limitation, data minimization, storage limitation.
 A subset of the terms used for the user rights and the list of all principles (without the terms suggested by ChatGPT) are listed in Table~\ref{tab:rights-principles-examples}.
-The complete lists are available in the online dataset of the work with 564 and 79 keywords for user rights and principles respectively), while we also created a short list with options for user consent with 12 keywords~\citep{replication}.
+The complete lists and the prompts employed are available in the replication package of the work with 564 and 79 keywords for user rights and principles respectively, while we also created a short list with options for user consent with 12 keywords~\citep{replication}.